Geospatial Survey Team

 April 2018 - capturing survey data on site

-David Andrews and Jon Bedford: Geospatial Imaging Analysts
+David Andrews and Jon Bedford: Geospatial Survey Analysts

 Old Wardour Castle, set in the peaceful Wiltshire countryside, is an English Heritage (EH) site built in the 14th century as a lightly fortified but luxurious residence.
 It pioneered the inclusion of self-contained suites for noble guests and more recently was the inspiration for the castle featured in the Kevin Costner film 'Robin Hood, Prince of Thieves'.
 Less well known is it also contains a fantastic range of historical graffiti ranging from 16th century Tudor through to 20th century examples by American World War Two personnel.
 This was the focus of our collaborative geospatial survey work with EH to contribute visual materials for a proposed interpretive display.